September 18, 2023

 SAFe Business Agility

 From my experience, competency #7 (Lean-Agile Leadership) is the most critical and the most frequently underestimated.
-Without leaders who genuinely embody these principles, the framework becomes ceremony without substance.
+Without leaders who genuinely embody these principles, the framework becomes ceremony without substance - a pattern I’ve seen play out more than once.
+But how does an organization choose the right level of SAFe to adopt?

 SAFe provides four configurations built from four levels: Team, ART (Agile Release Train), Solution, and Portfolio.